ai-cfia/dev-rel-docs/adr/003-database-choice.md

 its pgvector extension.

 ## Context
-Today, effective data management is crucial to CFIA's AI Lab as we manage enormous amounts of information, requiring a database management system (DBMS).
+Today, effective data management is crucial to Canadian Food Inspection Agency's (CFIA) Artificial Intelligence (AI) Lab as we manage enormous amounts of information, requiring a database management system (DBMS).
 This choice is vital to ensure the security of sensitive data, offer high performance and scalability, support data analysis, facilitate collaboration